-We like this one neat, although cocktail enthusiasts might enjoy it in a Paper Plane.
+We like this one neat, although cocktail enthusiasts might enjoy it in an Old Fashioned.

 You’re going to have to wait for this one...This spirit is shaped from 100% regionally grown barley that is malted 17 miles from the distillery.
 After distillation the new make single malt is deposited into a variety of 53 gallon casks (barrels) and aged.
 During maturation, each cask’s history influences the final flavor of the spirit inside.
 To learn more about the aging process and Oak and Grist’s future with this spirit stop by the distillery.